nurzaman7/SDN-tutorial/README.md

 To exit mininet
 ### `mininet>exit`

-There are many options available to create a SDN topology, for more information
+There are many options available to create a SDN topology, for more information.
 ### `mn help`

 To create a custom topology